-- Explore/Homework Graded immediately by MyMathLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - In-Class Graded by me and returned to you, usually by the next class meeting. - Quiz Graded immediately by MyMathLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within 72 hours of due date. - Exams Graded by me and returned to you, usually by the next class meeting.
+- Explore/Homework Graded immediately by MyMathLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - In-Class Graded by me and returned to you, usually by the next class meeting. - Quiz Graded immediately by MyMathLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within one week of due date. - Exams Graded by me and returned to you within one week.
 Exception: the final exam is not returned to you, but you can come by the office to see it after grading.

-Last day to drop is Thursday, December 2nd.
+Last day to drop is Thursday, April 28th.